350-401 : Implementing Cisco Enterprise Network Core Technologies (ENCOR) : Part 03

 NETCONF is not a connectionless protocol.
 Rather, it is a connection oriented protocol that requires a persistent, reliable connection.
 NETCONF connections must also provide confidentiality, integrity, authentication, and replay protection.
 Secure Shell (SSH) is the mandatory transport protocol for NETCONF.

 NETCONF is not an opensource cloud computing platform.
 OpenStack is an opensource cloud computing platform.
 Each OpenStack modular component is responsible for a particular function, and each component has a code name.
-The following list contains several of the most popular OpenStack components:
+The following list contains several of the most popular OpenStack components:-Nova -OpenStack Compute: manages pools of computer resources

 -Neutron -OpenStack Networking: manages networking and addressing